timborn/SWR-Protector/readme.txt

 36. 230617 Ron> There is still about a 1 mm gap between the DC connectors and the end caps but it works like this.
     Tim> Dc shifted by 1mm.
 Noted
+    230618 Ron> The DC connectors are close enough now to work fine with the standard depth plugs.
+No need to move them further out unless making other changes